 ❌Don’t: Reformat or Reinstall Anything

 Formatting writes new file tables and metadata, overwriting your lost data.
-Reinstalling Windows or cloning the drive can have the same effect — permanently erasing what you’re trying to save.
+Reinstalling Windows or cloning the drive can have the same effect — permanently erasing what you’re trying to save, making it impossible to recover data from NVMe SSD later.

 ❌Don’t: Keep The Drive Connected